sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 check out :options some time. it's pretty neato use :lua to easily test stuff use cit to change inside html tags
+USE CODE ACTIONS <leader>ca
+use U motion to toggle the most recent change g; to go to previous change (also g, for newer change) gi to go to the previous 'insert to normal' transition location

 ---